 Who Is J. Cole?

-J. Cole is an MC and producer who has achieved phenomenal success over the last few years, a result of the long hours he spent grinding hard on the mixtape scene and sharing songs on internet forums.
+J. Cole is a rapper and producer who has achieved success in the early 2010s.
 Since signing to Jay Z’s Roc Nation, he has toured worldwide, sold huge amounts of records, produced for Kendrick Lamar and even come to the attention of Barack Obama.
 Along with establishing his own nonprofit foundation, he keeps up a busy release schedule.
 No wonder Drake paid him the highest compliment: “You are looking at one of the smartest, greatest, most legendary artists of our generation.”

 His mom eventually remarried — Cole's stepfather was also in the Army — and the family relocated to a nicer home.
 However, the marriage crumbled and the family lost the house as Cole was about to leave for college.
 His stepfather had become abusive, particularly toward Zach; after the marriage ended, Cole's mother became addicted to crack under the influence of a new boyfriend.